MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

 1. On the Solution Explorer pane of the **PartialViewExample - Microsoft Visual Studio** window, expand the **Services** folder, and then click **Person.cs**.

-2. In the **Person.cs** code window, Place the mouse cursor within the **Person** constructor code block, and then type the following code.
+2. In the **Person.cs** code window, place the mouse cursor within the **Person** constructor code block, and then type the following code.
 ```cs
     FirstName = firstName;
     LastName = lastName;